groupvine/gv-doc/5-widgets/1-ewIntro.md

 * Responses and comments can be hidden from recipients in case a response is determined to be inappropriate.
 Click [here](/5-widgets/3-ewManage.md?[LINK-QARGS-DOC]#gv-5widgets-3ewmanage-hide-unhide) for details.

-* Email notifications are sent to all response participants when a new comment is added to that thread.
+* Email notifications are sent to all response participants when a new comment is added to the thread.

 * To keep all response information in one email, future recipients will be able to respond to a published email's Email Widgets when they’re added to the email's recipient list.
 For example, newly added account members can respond to an email previously published to the entire community.